AdobeDocs/commerce-learn.en/help/site-management/catalog-import.md

 [Import Data from Commerce Admin](https://experienceleague.adobe.com/docs/commerce-admin/systems/data-transfer/import/data-import.html){target="_blank"}

 Pros:
-Uploading a CSV from the admin is a very straight forward approach to catalog management.
+Uploading a CSV from the admin is a straight forward approach to catalog management.
 It allows for faster catalog product updates to a moderately sized catalog.

 Cons: